Ghana’s energy sector debt keeps growing - Energy Minister nominee

-Minister of Energy Nominee, Dr. Matthew Opoku Prempeh says Ghana’s energy-sector debt could increase more than fourfold to US$12.5 billion by 2023 if concrete steps are not taken to clear the debt.
+Minister of Energy Nominee, Dr. Matthew Opoku Prempeh says Ghana’s energy-sector debt could increase more than fourfold to 12.5 billion dollars by 2023 if concrete steps are not taken to clear the debt.

 Dr. Opoku Prempeh said this when he appeared before the appointments Committee of Parliament.

-The ministry said in its energy sector recovery report, the debt owed fuel suppliers and energy producers was estimated at US$2.7 billion in January 2019.
+The ministry said in its energy sector recovery report, the debt owed fuel suppliers and energy producers was estimated at 2.7 billion dollars in January 2019.

 This was after government introduced energy bond sales in 2017 to help clear the debt.
 Dr. Opoku Prempeh promised to meet all players in the sector to let them understand that if they don’t change and agree on some parameters the sector will collapse.